 Barry D. Wood is a columnist and Washington-based commentator on markets and the economy for RTHK radio in Hong Kong.
 His focus is globalization.
 He also contributes to marketwatch.com, USA Today, and moneyweb.com in South Africa.

-Continuing a long career as a foreign correspondent, in 2016 Barry reported from California’s Silicon Valley, New York City, the Carrier plant in Indiana, and the G7 summit in Ise Shima, Japan.
+Continuing a long career as a foreign correspondent, in 2017 Barry has reported from the G20 summit in Hamburg, the Silicon Valley, Detroit, South Africa and Zimbabwe.
+In 2016 Barry filed columns from the Silicon Valley, New York City, the Carrier plant in Indiana, and the G7 summit in Ise Shima, Japan.
 His International Economy essay on how Japan is coping with the rise of China attracted considerable attention.

 In 2015 Barry reported from Hong Kong, Germany, Macedonia, the G20 summit in Turkey, and Cuba.
-His account of traveling on Amtrak’s Coast Starlight appeared in USA Today on February 2016, a follow-on to his piece traveling on the Southwest Chief between Chicago and LA.
+His account of America’s ‘most scenic train ride,’ Amtrak’s Coast Starlight, appeared in USA Today on February 2016.
+It followed his piece of traveling on the Southwest Chief between Chicago and LA.
 He also wrote about the Oculus, the Santiago Calatrava building at the World Trade Center in Manhattan.

 He has covered Berkshire Hathaway annual meetings in Omaha since 2011.